 The ‘Boudoir’ Doll Craze

-By the mid 1920s Europe and America were immersed in a ‘doll craze’.
-All smart women had to have a ‘poupee’ doll and they were seen everywhere.
+During the Jazz age, Europe and America were immersed in a ‘doll craze’.
+By the mid 1920s, all smart women had to have a ‘poupee’ doll and they were seen everywhere.
 They were not played with but were decorative or used as an accessory and took many different forms with a huge range of styles and costumes.

 Dolls have been in existence for thousands of years and were predominately used by children of the feminine persuasion, although women too were partial to their allure.
 Their appearance and dress changed throughout the centuries and usually reflected contemporary attire.
 During the Renaissance and thereafter, dolls dressed in the latest fashions were sent around the courts of Europe.
 To impress and as a talking point, women of means had elaborate doll houses made and they dressed their dolls in wide ranging costumes to show off their sewing skills and creativity.
 Later, leading up to World War 1, dolls become increasingly elaborate displaying both character and costume.